AdaCore/learn/intro_to_ada.rst

 However, a swapping algorithm can theoretically be used for any type, be it an enumeration or a complex record type with many elements.
 The algorithm itself is the same, just the types are different.
-Also, we don't want to duplicate the implementation for swapping variables of ``Integer`` type, for example.
+Also, we don't want to duplicate the implementation for swapping variables of :ada:`Integer` type, for example.
 Therefore, such an algorithm is an perfect candidate for abstraction using generics.